Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 - 74: The lava pool in Luminor's torture chamber now blocks movement
 - 25: Killed Tornaks in dwarf mine will no longer re-appear when you have the egg
 - 25: Killed Tornaks in the Tornak cave (below Ferrin's forge) will no longer re-appear when you have the egg
+- Sansrie is renamed to Sansri to be conform with the printed map and Amberstar
+  - 4 items
+  - Monster name
+  - Many map and NPC texts

 ### Misc